nicoboss/nsz/README.md

   -D                    Decompress NSZ
   -l LEVEL, --level LEVEL
                         Compression Level: Trade-off between compression speed
                         and compression ratio.
-Default: 18, Max: 22 -B, --block           Uses highly multithreaded block compression with random read access allowing compressed games to be played without decompression in the future however this comes with a low compression ratio cost -s BS, --bs BS        Block Size for random read access 2^x while x between 14 and 32.
-Default: 20 => 1 MB -V, --verify          Verifies files after compression raising an unhandled
+Default: 22, Max: 22 -B, --block           NSZ: Use block compression instead of solid compression.
+Block compression allows highly
+                        multithreaded compression/decompression with random
+                        read access allowing compressed games to be played without decompression in the future however this comes with a low compression ratio cost.
+Block compression is the default option for XCZ.
+  -S, --solid           XCZ: Use solid instead of block compression.
+XCZ
+                        produced that way will never be mountable.
+Solid compression is the default option for NSZ.
+  -s BS, --bs BS        Block Size for random read access 2^x while x between
+                        14 and 32.
+Default: 20 => 1 MB
+  -V, --verify          Verifies files after compression raising an unhandled